jsenv/core/docs/testing/readme.md

 ----------------------------------------
 ```

-> Note how the first two completed execution got merged into one line.
+> Note how the completed executions are merged.
 The idea is to reduce output length as long as execution are completed.

 ## maxExecutionsInParallel